AnyChart/docs.anychart.com/Gantt_Chart/Live_Edit_UI_and_Api.md

 Progress

-Another difference between the behaviour of the actual time bar and its baseline is in having progress.
+Another difference between the behavior of the actual time bar and its baseline is in having progress.
 You may notice that some of the actual time bars are colored differently and the progress part is of dark color.
 Those are the intervals of parent items, so when you change their progress, you change the progress for the whole group.

 Baseline changing

-As we have already noticed, the baseline bar looks and behaves almost like an actual time bar, with the dufference of not having any progress and connectors, as it shows the planned time.
+As we have already noticed, the baseline bar looks and behaves almost like an actual time bar, with the difference of not having any progress and connectors, as it shows the planned time.
 We can change its  position in time and whole its duration using the same controls as actual time bars have.

 Milestones